-“I never really experienced problems as a woman working in media - actually working in media gave me power that other women didn’t have.
+“I never really experienced problems as a woman working in the media sector - actually working in media gave me power that other women didn’t have.
 The power to change people’s opinions makes a huge difference,” says Flaka Surroi, owner of the Koha Group, one of the most successful independent media groups in Kosovo.

-For the past twenty years, Flaka has led the Group, which runs a newspaper, national TV channel, a 24/7 newschannel, a publishing house and a web portal.
+For the past twenty years, Flaka has led the Group, which runs a newspaper, national TV channel, a 24/7 news channel, a publishing house and a web portal.
 Her weekly column is also one of the most followed pieces of political commentary in Kosovo.

 But this is not a career that she had planned.